Scheduled MonumentsWalesPont Dol-y-Moch

 What is Pont Dol-y-Moch?

-Pont Dol-y-Moch is a post-medieval bridge located in Meirionnydd, Wales.
+Pont Dol-y-Moch is a stone bridge located in Meirionnydd, Wales, dating from the post-medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME039.

 What period does Pont Dol-y-Moch date from?

 Pont Dol-y-Moch dates from the post medieval/modern period, and is classified as a bridge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Pont Dol-y-Moch?